jimbrig/Rconfigdir/README.md

 > ~/.config/R/* Contents

+See also:

+- [jimbrig/configR](https://github.com/jimbrig/configR): an R package meant to support a setup like this.
+- [jimbrig/XDG_CONFIG_HOME_R](https://github.com/jimbrig/XDG_CONFIG_HOME_R): XDG Compliant R Configuration and Setup on Windows.

 ## Customized Setup

 I have placed all R specific configurations into my `%HOME%` path's `.config\R` directory and included the following contents: